-As both Acts impose strict may need the dution requirements on responsible parties to ensure compliance with the provisions thereof, an organisation must carefully consider who will understa of delegation, there appears to be an understanding that the Information Officer may need assistance attending to all the duties required of them under the legislation.
+As both Acts impose strict requirements on responsible parties to ensure compliance with the provisions thereof, an organisation must carefully consider who will take the position of deputy information officer.

 However, as both Acts impose strict requirements on responsible parties to ensure compliance with the provisions thereof, an organisation must carefully consider who will take the position of deputy information officer.
 Will it be the organisation's chief information officer, the head of information technology or another individual?
 Selecting the right individual for this role is important because if a deputy information officer fails to perform the duties delegated to them, it could have adverse implications for not only the responsible party (as defined in POPI) but also the Information Officer.